1996 Republican Party presidential primaries: Convention and vice presidential selection

 The delegates at the Republican National Convention formally nominated Dole on August 15, 1996, as the GOP presidential candidate for the general election.
 Dole was the oldest first-time presidential nominee at the age of 73 years, 1 month (Ronald Reagan was 73 years, 6 months in 1984, for his second presidential nomination).

-Former Congressman and Cabinet secretary Jack Kemp was nominated by acclamation as Dole's running mate the following day.
-Republican Party of Texas convention delegates informally nominated Alan Keyes as their preference for Vice President.
+Former Representative and Cabinet secretary Jack Kemp was nominated by acclamation as Dole's running mate the following day.
+Republican Party of Texas convention delegates informally nominated Alan Keyes as their preference for vice president.

 Other politicians mentioned as possible GOP V.P. nominees before Kemp was selected included: